Azure/terraform-azurerm-avm-res-authorization-roleassignment/README.md

 The module provides 2 ways to create role assignments:

-1. Basic: This just uses the `role_assignments` and `role_assignments_entra_id` variable to create role assignments and you need to supply the principal id, scope and role definition data yourself.
+1. Basic: This just uses the `role_assignments_azure_resource_manager` and `role_assignments_entra_id` variable to create role assignments and you need to supply the principal id, scope and role definition data yourself.
 1. Advanced: This uses a set of variables to define the principals, role definitions and role assignments separately and then map them together to create the role assignments.

 ### Basic Usage